Dead Wrong (song): Music video

-In other media
+Sampling and other uses

-This song was mashed up with Led Zeppelin's "Whole Lotta Love" from the 2006/2007 mixtape Rock Phenomenon, which features the alternate second verse coming from the Notorious B.I.G. in legacy.
-The line "relax and take notes" is also put in a mix for the mixtape introduction, provided and contributed by DJ Vlad & Roc Raida with Linkin Park's Mike Shinoda as the host for the album.
-The song was also sampled in the song "Relax And Take Notes", a song by 8Ball & MJG which features Project Pat, from their 2007 album Ridin High.
-The last verse and hook were performed at the Up in Smoke Tour by Eminem and D12 member Proof.
+"Dead Wrong" song was mashed up with Led Zeppelin's "Whole Lotta Love" from the 2006 mixtape Rock Phenomenon, produced by DJ Vlad and Roc Raida, and hosted by Linkin Park's Mike Shinoda.
+The line "relax and take notes" was sampled in the song "Relax and Take Notes" by 8Ball & MJG featuring Project Pat, from their 2007 album Ridin High.